PeridexisErrant/roses-scripts/README.rst

 - Add/Remove Noble Positions (DO NOT REMOVE THEM!
 IT WILL CAUSE THE GAME TO CRASH)

-All of these will effect the the various stuff that an entity would bring for trade AND for attacks.
+All of these will effect the various stuff that an entity would bring for trade AND for attacks.
 You can even add Adamantine and other SPECIAL materials, so be careful!